semgrep/semgrep/README.md

 `semgrep` is proudly supported by [r2c](https://r2c.dev).
 We're hiring!

 Interested in a fully-supported, hosted version of semgrep?
-[Join the mailing list](TODO) and we'll ping you!
+[Drop your email](https://forms.gle/dpUUvSo1WtELL8DW6) and we'll ping you!